brendt/stitcher.io/src/content/book/08-view-models.md

 - All dependencies are injected, this gives the most flexibility to the outside context.
 - The view model exposes some methods that can be used by the view.
-- There will either be a new or existing post provided by the `post` method, depending on whether your creating or editing a post.
+- There will either be a new or existing post provided by the `post` method, depending on whether you are creating or editing a post.

 This is what the controller looks like: